President & Chief Executive Officer

 General Counsel and Senior Vice President, Public Policy

 Debra Ballen joined IBHS in 2008 as the general counsel and senior vice president of public policy.
-In this capacity, she is responsible for managing all of the organization’s legal matters and overseeing IBHS’ public policy efforts.
-In addition, she also serves as the organization’s corporate secretary.
+In this capacity, she is responsible for all of the Institute’s legal matters and oversees a number of important public policy initiatives, including building codes, adaptation, community resilience, and economic incentives for mitigation.
+In addition, she serves as the organization’s corporate secretary and manages member relations.

-Prior to her work with IBHS, Ms. Ballen was the executive vice president of public policy management for the American Insurance Association (AIA) in Washington, D.C.
+Prior to her work with IBHS, Ms. Ballen was the executive vice president of public policy management for the American Insurance Association (AIA).
 She developed and implemented policy for AIA’s priority federal and state public policy issues.
-She also has served on the Organization for Economic Cooperation and Development (OECD) High Level Advisory Board on Financial Management of Large Scale Catastrophes, which includes a heavy emphasis on mitigation measures.

 Anne D. Cope, Ph.D., P.E.